KevinSmhevin/kevinsmhevin.github.io/index.md

 ***

-I'm Kevin, a software developer with 3+ years experience in managing highly scalable backend systems.
+I'm Kevin, a software developer with 3+ years experience in managing highly scalable applications.

 I previously worked at [Tesla](https://www.tesla.com/) as part of the digital products team.
-There I worked on process automation software to support the battery, energy and charging products.
+There I worked on tools and infrastructure to support the battery, energy and charging products.

 ## Projects